 in shadow.
 But she is a saint associated with eyesight and light.

 She holds in her right hand the palm of martyrdom and in her left a plate on which we can barely see

 two eyes, one of which is indicated by the point of the palm frond.
 According to the Golden Legend, she was a virgin at the end of the 3rd century who dedicated her life to chastity and Christian faith.
 She had a suitor who wanted to marry her because of her beautiful eyes, and to demonstrate her commitment to the Virgin, she plucked out her eyes and sent them to him.
 The Madonna rewarded her faith by restoring her eyesight, hence she has two sets of eyes here, the ones on the plate and the ones in her face.
 Her name, LUCIA, comes from the root of the Latin word, LUX, LIGHT, so the extra play of light over her face is done on purpose to remind the viewer of her star role as the saint of this church, Santa Lucia.

 Domenico Veneziano, as his name implies, was from VENICE, and the light we see in this painting is the bright light of VENICE, playing across the surfaces of the people, the trees, and the

 architecture.
-The painted architecture is also reminiscent of the pink ISTRIAN STONE of actual Venetian architecture, so his altarpiece reproduces the colors and light of his native town.
+The painted architecture is also reminiscent of the pink ISTRIAN STONE of actual Venetian architecture, so his altarpiece reproduces the colors and light of his native town, as well as the green marble he saw in Florence.
 As a consequence, the viewer experiences a new pastel world, where the pinks and greens enliven the entire scene.